weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 22: Rice's Theorem
+>
+> We recapped reductions.
+Then, we discussed semantic properties of Turing machines and introduced Rice's Theorem.
+It extremely powerful and shows many uncomputable functions at once!
+Slides are [here](assets/pdf/cs3120-class22-ink.pdf).
+>
+> Apr 10, 2025

+{: .announce-title}
 > Class 21: Kolmogorov Complexity
 >
 > Today, Alice showed a metric of information in a string: Kolmogorov complexity.
 It is everywhere whenever we human write anything, but it is a big idea that built on the concept of computation.
 Alice's slides is [here](assets/pdf/cs3120-class21.pdf).
 My slides will be posted on Thursday together with other slides.